Good health is a Gift.

 "Personal data" means any information relating to an identified or identifiable natural person.
 In particular, this includes your name, birthday, address, telephone number, email address and IP address.

 "Digital patient monitoring" refers to the digital support of myon.clinic and its partners by querying health-relevant data and reading activity and vital data from connected wearables by means of the myoncare platform of the manufacturer Oncare GmbH (hereinafter referred to as "Oncare").
-Oncare is a processor (subcontractor) within the meaning of the General data Protection Regulation (GDPR) of myon.clinic.
+Oncare is a processor (subcontractor)within the meaning of the General Data Protection Regulation (GDPR) of myon.clinic.
 The data is automatically categorized and prioritized with the help of stored scores (specific clinical measures for assessing medical issues) or analyzed by you (healthcare professionals).
-Depending on the result, the user automatically or through you (health professionals) receives needs-based content or measures.
+Depending on the result, the user automatically or through you (health professionals) receives needs-basedcontent or measures.

-"Healthcare provider" means you as a physician, clinic, healthcare facility or other healthcare professional acting alone or on behalf of you, the clinic or healthcare facility.
+"Provider" means you as a physician, clinic, healthcare facility or other healthcare professional acting alone or on behalf of you, the clinic or healthcare facility.

 "myoncare Portal" is Oncare's myoncare web portal, which is intended for professional use by portal users and serves as an interface between portal users and app users.